-The 2018 Ian Leonard Bad Pants Open presented by Treasure Island Resort & Casino will be held on Tuesday, September 18 at Rush Creek Golf Club in Maple Grove.
+The 2018 Ian Leonard Bad Pants Open presented by Treasure Island Resort & Casino was held on Tuesday, September 18 at Rush Creek Golf Club in Maple Grove.
 The Bad Pants Open is an 18-hole, five-some scramble format benefiting PGA REACH Minnesota and Special Olympics Minnesota.
 The motto of the event is “Bad Pants for a Great Cause.”
 Every golfer is encouraged to wear their best “bad” pants, knickers, kilt or skirt!

 Since 2013, the Bad Pants Open has raised over $380,000 for under-served athletes involved with Special Olympics Minnesota and PGA REACH Minnesota golf programming.